Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Abstract

 \section{Abstract}

-{ A finite Frobenius group is a permutation group which is transitive but not regular such that only the identity element can fix two points.
-Such a group can be expressed as a semidirect product $G = K \rtimes H$, where $K$ is a nilpotent normal subgroup.
-A first-kind $G$-Frobenius graph is a Cayley graph on $K$ whose connection set is an $H$-orbit $S$ on $K$ that generates $K$, where $H$ is of even order or $S$ consists of involutions.
-In this paper we classify all 6-valent first-kind Frobenius circulant graphs such that the underlying kernel $K$ is cyclic.
-We give optimal gossiping, routing and broadcasting algorithms for such circulants and compute their forwarding indices, Wiener indices and minimum gossip time.
-We also prove that the broadcasting time of such a circulant is equal to its diameter plus two or three, indicating that it is efficient for broadcasting.
+{ A Frobenius group is a transitive but not regular permutation group such that only the identity element can fix two points.
+A finite Frobenius group can be expressed as $G = K \rtimes H$ with $K$ a nilpotent normal subgroup.
+A first-kind $G$-Frobenius graph is a Cayley graph on $K$ with connection set $S$ an $H$-orbit on $K$ generating $K$, where $H$ is of even order or $S$ consists of involutions.
+We classify all 6-valent first-kind Frobenius circulant graphs such that the underlying kernel $K$ is cyclic.
+We give optimal gossiping and routing algorithms for such a circulant and compute its forwarding indices, Wiener indices and minimum gossip time.
+We also prove that its broadcasting time is equal to its diameter plus two or three.
 We prove that all 6-valent first-kind Frobenius circulants with cyclic kernels are Eisenstein-Jacobi graphs, the latter being Cayley graphs on quotient rings of the ring of Eisenstein-Jacobi integers.
-We also prove that larger Eisenstein-Jacobi graphs can be constructed from smaller ones as topological covers, and a similar result holds for the family of 6-valent first-kind Frobenius circulants.
-As a corollary we show that any Eisenstein-Jacobi graph with order congruent to 1 modulo 6 and underlying Eisenstein-Jacobi integer not an associate of a real integer, is a cover of a 6-valent first-kind Frobenius circulant.
-We notice that a distributed real-time computing architecture known as HARTS or hexagonal mesh is a special 6-valent first-kind Frobenius circulant.
+We also prove that larger Eisenstein-Jacobi graphs can be constructed from smaller ones as topological covers, and a similar result holds for 6-valent first-kind Frobenius circulants.
+As a corollary any Eisenstein-Jacobi graph with order congruent to 1 modulo 6 and underlying Eisenstein-Jacobi integer not an associate of a real integer, is a cover of a 6-valent first-kind Frobenius circulant.
+A distributed real-time computing architecture known as HARTS or hexagonal mesh is a special 6-valent first-kind Frobenius circulant.

 {\bf Key words:} Frobenius graph; circulant graph; gossiping; routing; broadcasting; Wiener index; Eisenstein-Jacobi graph; HARTS; hexagonal mesh

 {\bf AMS Subject Classification (2010):} 05C25, 68M10, 68R10, 90B18}